 —Gospel of the Egyptians

-Three hundred years before Zoroaster drank Haoma for the first time and had his vision of the Great One, the father of King Tutankhamun had a similar realization in Egypt.
-His name was King Akhenaten, but he was completely lost to history until 1907, when Edward Ayrton unearthed his tomb and discovered he was husband to Nefertiti, who was already well-known as the mother of the famous King Tut.
+The father of King Tutankhamun, King Akhenaten, was the first monarch to install monotheism in his kingdom, but he was completely lost to history until 1907, when Edward Ayrton unearthed his tomb and discovered he was husband to Nefertiti, who was already well-known as the mother of the famous King Tut.

-The Scythians of the Caucasus Mountains were responsible for introducing cannabis and spreading fire temples from Iran to India.
-They invented the myth of the holy grail and never worshipped a pantheon of gods like most of the world.
+The Scythians of the Caucasus Mountains had been responsible for introducing cannabis to the Zoroastrians, who soon built a trail of fire temples from Iran to India.
+The Scythians invented the holy grail myth and did not worship a pantheon of gods like most of the world at the time.
+But the Zoroastrians re-invented the grail in the form of a Eucharist-like ceremony, which later got adopted by the Christians.

-We know Zoroaster had a huge influence on the development of Judaism, Islam and Christianity, and it’s one of his Magi attending Christianity’s birth in Bethlehem, but I have to wonder if the other two might have been Buddha and Pythagoras, who was the Albert Einstein of ancient wise men and wrote the rule book for secret societies.
+We know Zoroaster had a huge influence on the development of Judaism, Islam and Christianity, and it’s his Magi who attend Christianity’s birth in Bethlehem.
+But I have to wonder if Buddha and Pythagoras (who studied with the Magi and wrote the rulebook for secret societies) might not have been there too.

-In 1945, a writer in Finland named Mika Waltari discovered the untold story of Akhenaten and wrote a book titled The Egyptian and the novel was adapted into a Hollywood movie of the same name in 1954, and inspired David McDermott to produce a tribute to the film in a spectacle called New Wave Vaudeville, directed by Ann Magnuson and staged at Irving Plaza in 1978, a show that launched Klaus Nomi, among many others.
+In 1945, a writer in Finland named Mika Waltari discovered the untold story of Akhenaten and wrote a book titled The Egyptian and the novel was adapted into a Hollywood movie of the same name in 1954, and inspired David McDermott to produce a tribute to the film as part of a spectacle called New Wave Vaudeville, directed by Susan Hannaford-Rose, and staged at Irving Plaza in 1978, a show that also launched Klaus Nomi, among many others.

 The ancient Egyptians had an enormous influence on religion, and Alexandria became the center for Christian theology for centuries until Rome seized it.
 The myth of a virgin mother may have originated with Neith, the ancient Egyptian goddess of war, who carried an ankh, the symbol of life.
 She is thought to have been the first goddess created by the Egyptians, although she was greatly eclipsed by Isis.